denoland/rusty_v8/README.md

 not supported.

 The build depends on several binary tools: `gn`, `ninja` and a recent version of `clang` (V8 relies on bleeding edge features).
-Because these are not generally available they are automatically downloaded during the build by default.
+The tools will automatically be downloaded, if they are not detected in the environment.

-It should be possible to opt out of the gn and ninja download by specifying the `$GN` and `$NINJA` environmental variables.
-The clang download can be skipped by providing a `$CLANG_BASE_PATH` environmental variable pointing to a recent `llvm`/`clang` installation (currently LLVM v8.0+ or Apple clang v11.0+).
+Specifying the `$GN` and `$NINJA` environmental variables can be used to skip the download of gn and ninja.
+The clang download can be skipped by setting `$CLANG_BASE_PATH` to the directory containing recent `llvm`/`clang` binaries (currently LLVM v8.0+ or Apple clang v11.0+).

-You could also pass in additional arguments to `gn` by setting the `$GN_ARGS` environmental variable.
+Arguments can be passed to `gn` by setting the `$GN_ARGS` environmental variable.

 Env vars used in when building from source: `SCCACHE`, `CCACHE`, `GN`, `NINJA`, `CLANG_BASE_PATH`, `GN_ARGS`